SebastianClaesson/SubscriptionVendingExample/README.md

+# Description
-# This repository contains examples of how to automate certain processes of the Subscription vending concept according to Azure Landing Zones.
+This repository contains examples of how to automate certain processes of the Subscription vending concept according to Azure Landing Zones.